 RMIT University is committed to providing you with an education that strongly links formal learning with professional or vocational practice.

-The program consists of 24 courses (each 12 credit points) and includes:
+The programme consists of 24 courses (each 12 credit points) and includes:

 - 8 compulsory common business core courses